10 / 20 / Life Sentencing

 - Concealed Weapon in a Public Place

 - Possession of a Firearm by a Felon

 - Weapons Use in Commission of a Crime

 Although our nation and our state give high regard to the right of an individual to own a firearm, the purpose of their gun laws is to ensure the weapon is owned and operated without endangerment to the community.
-Under Florida law, producing a firearm during certain felony crimes mandates a 10-year sentence; firing the gun mandates a 20-year sentence; and shooting someone during the commission of a felony mandates a minimum sentence of 25 years to life in prison.
+Under Florida law, producing a firearm during certain felony crimes mandates a 10-year sentence; firing the gun mandates a 20-year sentence, and shooting someone during the commission of a felony mandates a minimum sentence of 25 years to life in prison.
 Whether your gun violation is a standalone charge or part of a larger weapons prosecution, our attorneys can help you identify the right defense strategy for the best outcomes.
-Call us toll free at 1-877-377-7801 for a confidential consultation to discuss the specifics of your charges with a qualified weapons defense attorney.
+Call us at 352.377.7800 for a confidential consultation to discuss the specifics of your charges with a qualified weapons defense attorney.